aleksat90/DHT11_with_LCD_raspberry_pi/README.md

 On this project, DHT11 temperature and humidity sensor (boutgh on Aliexpress for 1$) is paired with Raspberry PI and LCD display.

-Logic of the appliction:
+## Logic of the appliction

- - There are three files:
+There are three files:

-    read_and_disp_temp.py -> Basically, main file where all logic is happaning.
-You should only start this file and run program dht11_temp_hum.py -> where is created class for reading of temperature and humidity from sensor lcd_writer.py -> class for writing on LCD display by sending strings(line1, line2 and time how much should stay on display)
+- read_and_disp_temp.py -> Basically, main file where all logic is happaning.
+You should only start this file and run program
+- dht11_temp_hum.py -> where is created class for reading of temperature and humidity from sensor
+- lcd_writer.py -> class for writing on LCD display by sending strings(line1, line2 and time how much should stay on display)

 Sensor readings from DHT11 are achived by using Adafruit_DHT library.

 For any questions, feel free to contact me.